Eleni Menegaki

-Eleni Menegaki (Ελένη Μενεγάκη; born October 29, 1969), is a Greek TV hostess, actress, model and businesswoman.
-After she started her modeling career in mid 80's as a commercial model for different television spots, magazines video clips and promotions she pursued a career as actress and co-hostess in different popular tv shows as Cocktail and Mega Banca.
+Eleni Menegaki (Ελένη Μενεγάκη; (born 29 October, 1969), is a Greek TV presenter, model and businesswoman.
+After she started her modeling career in the mid 80's as a model for different television adverts, magazines and video clips she pursued a career as a co-hostess in different popular tv shows such as Cocktail and Mega Banca.

 In 1994 she had the lead role in the ANT1 sitcom Our Father (1994-1996) next to the popular protagonist Kostas Karras.
-In 1995 she started her successful longtime career on daytime television, hosting popular shows as Morning Coffee (1995-2005), Coffee with Eleni (2005-2011) and Eleni with Eleni Menegaki (2011-2020; 2021-2024).
-Also from 1996 to 2005 she was hosting the National Beauty Pageant of Greece, the most successful beauty contest of the country, on ANT1 being the most long-running hostess of the show.
+In 1995 she started her successful longtime career on daytime television, hosting popular shows such as Morning Coffee (1995-2005), Coffee with Eleni (2005-2011) and Eleni with Eleni Menegaki (2011-2020; 2021-2024).
+Also from 1996 to 2005, she was hosting the National Beauty Pageant of Greece, the most successful beauty contest of the country, on ANT1 being the most long-running hostess of the show.
 In 2010, Forbes ranked Menegaki as the second-most powerful and influential celebrity in Greece and top-ranked female.
-On July 2024, she announced that she stops her presence on daytime television after 33 years.
+On July 2024, she announced that she would pause her presence on daytime television after 33 years.